About - Photographer John Palmer

 Senior Photographer, Interpretation and Education Division

-My responsibilities involved executing photographic assignments for park units with diverse objectives, including park brochures, interpretive panels and programs, exhibits, calendars, posters, newsletters, magazines, presentations, and reports.
-I coordinated photography sessions with District and Sector Superintendents, Rangers, Interpreters, park staff, and the Publications Unit—the shoot list comprised landscapes, historic structures and sites, visitors, staff, and wildlife.
+My responsibilities included executing photographic assignments for park units with a wide range of objectives: brochures, interpretive panels and programs, exhibits, calendars, posters, newsletters, magazines, presentations, and reports.
+The shoot list encompassed landscapes, historic structures and sites, visitors, staff, and wildlife, and was coordinated with Superintendents, Rangers, Interpreters, park staff, and the Publications Unit.

 2002 - 2004